PlatformEarth/openscience.group/content/_index.md

 # 🔬

-## Open Science Group
+## Open Science

-The Open Science Group is a not-for-profit and open membership organisation working towards creating new ways for scientists to reshape the way they are funded and incentivised to create open science.
+This is a page about open science.